Black background with white textured text that reads 'casefile: breach, babe'.

 requested relief (summary form)

-• injunctive relief requiring disclosure and reform of conflict-of-interest protocols;
+• injunctive relief requiring disclosure and conflict-of-interest reforms;

 • fucking justice.